PI-DEV-CODING-FACTORY/pidev-front/README.md

 🤖 Artificial Intelligence: Personalized recommendations and smart assistance for students.

-⚙️ Technical Architecture

-The project is built on a robust microservices architecture using Spring Boot.
-It is designed to be modular, scalable, and easy to maintain.

 ## Development server

 To start a local development server, run: